inveniosoftware/docs-invenio-rdm/docs/operate/customize/dnb_urns.md

 ```

-If you want to add support for separate prefixes for communities you need to define a custom field on the community.
+If you want to add support for separate prefixes for separate communities, you need to define a custom field
+on the community.
-You'll have to configure the URN prefix to the community, then the proper provider will decide it's responsibility
+You will have to configure the URN prefix in the community administration, then the provider that is configured
-for the prefix of the URN.
+for the URN's prefix will automatically hook in and mint the URN.

 ```diff
 +   from invenio_records_resources.services.custom_fields import TextCF